About

 UK CAA and FAA Aviation Medical Examiner

 After completing medical training at the University of Birmingham, I spent several years as a trainee surgeon, obtaining Fellowship of the Royal College of Surgeons in 1997.
-I obtained my PPL the following year and subsequently took a year out of medicine to obtain my frozen Airline Transport Pilots Licence.
+I subsequently obtained my PPL and took a year out of clinical medicine to obtain my frozen Airline Transport Pilots Licence.
 After a brief return to medicine, I started flying commercially in 2000, operating the B737-300/400/500 and 700 variants for three airlines in four years.
 I then flew the B747-400 for a major UK airline between 2004 and 2020.
 During the pandemic, I flew B747 cargo aircraft for a Bermudan-based operator and worked as a medical trainer at RAF Henlow Centre of Aviation Medicine.
-I am presently a 787 Captain for a UK airline and have accumulated in excess of 14,000 flying hours to date.
+I am presently a B787 Captain for a UK airline and have accumulated in excess of 15,000 flying hours to date.

-I initially worked as an AME at Whiteladies Health Centre in Clifton from 2007.
+I initially worked as an AME in Clifton from 2007.
 In addition, I worked extensively at the Aeromedical Centre, Mater Private Hospital in Dublin between 2009 and 2015 and continue to undertake sessional work at the NATS Aeromedical Centre in Swanwick.
-Following covid-based reorganisation at Whiteladies Health Centre, I now work from a dedicated office at Bristol Flying School at Bristol Airport.
+After 4 years based at Bristol Airport, I am now based at Long Ashton Business Park.

 In addition to my aviation medicine qualifications, I have completed additional postgraduate qualifications in Occupational Medicine and in 2012 was awarded an MSc in Occupational Medicine from the University of Manchester, researching work-related stress in commercial airline pilots.